 Date: 29th July 2014

-Stadium: Crown Avenue
+Ground: Crown Avenue

 Location: Pitsea, Essex

 Crown Avenue, also known as the Len Salmon Stadium, is located on the outskirts of Pitsea with trees and fields on three sides and housing on the other.
-The stadium is 1.5 miles from Pitsea railway station.
+The venue is 1.5 miles from Pitsea railway station.

-The south side of the stadium has a covered all-seater stand at the centre of it with room for around 180 people.
+The south side of the ground has a covered all-seater stand at the centre of it with room for around 180 people.
 To the east of the main stand is a covered area containing a food outlet and to the west of it is a small uncovered concrete terrace.
 The rest of this side of the ground is uncovered hard standing.

 As the northern side of the ground is hemmed in by trees there is only room for the the two dugouts with nothing in the way of spectator areas.
 The remaining areas for fans to view from are behind the two goals - there is a covered terrace behind the goal at the eastern end of the ground and uncovered hard standing behind the goal at the western end of the ground.